YorkUITInnovation/moodle-block_ai_assitant/doc/instructor_user_guide.md

 ## Overview

-The AI Course Assistant is a powerful Moodle plugin that provides instructors with an intelligent teaching assistant powered by CRIA AI technology.
+The AI Course Assistant is a powerful Moodle plugin that provides instructors with an intelligent teaching assistant powered by YU AURA AI technology.
 This guide covers all instructor-specific features and capabilities to help you maximize the educational impact of your AI assistant.

 ### Key Instructor Benefits
 - **Reduce Administrative Burden**: Automate responses to common student questions